1. The atmosphere is the envelope of_____________.

 Explanation: Long cooling during the night makes this the coldest time.

-29. The maximum temperature of the day is usually recorded:
+29. The maximum temperature of the day is usually recorded_____________.

 A) At noon